 22.214.171.124 Optionally, provide access for item-specific titles, such as a binder’s title.
 Identify the item using a designation of the holding institution (e.g., a name, acronym, or code).
-Provide identification such as a designation of the item’s physical location (e.g., a shelfmark) or an indication of the item’s copy number (if the institution holds more than one exemplar of the manifestation) if considered important (see 126.96.36.199).
+Provide identification such as a designation of the item’s physical location (e.g., a shelfmark) or an indication of the item’s copy number (if the institution holds more than one exemplar of the manifestation) in a Note on item if considered important (see 126.96.36.199).

-188.8.131.52 Use judgment in determining which forms of access will be most useful for the item in hand.
-In general, do not include access points that duplicate normalized forms of existing title access points (e.g., the title proper, the preferred title, etc.).
-Take the indexing capabilities of the institution’s local system into consideration when determining whether the additional access points are needed.
+188.8.131.52 Use judgment in determining which forms of title access will be most useful.
+In general, do not include title access that duplicate normalized forms already appearing in the description (e.g., the title proper, the preferred title, etc.).
+Take the indexing capabilities of the institution’s local system into consideration when determining whether the additional access is needed.